ruslan-kornich/web_tracker/README.md

     docker-compose up --build
     ```

+The main app will be available on the page http://0.0.0.0:3000

 ## Upload Data

 After installation, you can either run the application yourself from scratch or install ready-made data: